santosh-gh/k8s-deployment-approach/README.md

     - Consistency Across Environments

       Same chart can be deployed with different values → ensures your app runs consistently in dev, test, and prod.

+# Advantages of Helm over kubectl

+  - Packaging & Reuse

+    kubectl: You must maintain multiple YAML files manually.

+    helm: Bundles everything into a chart (like npm package).
+Easy to share and reuse.

+  - Templating

+    kubectl: YAML is static.
+If you want to change replicas from 2 → 5, you edit YAML directly.

+    helm: YAML files are templates.
+Configs are passed via values.yaml → easier to manage across environments.

+  - Versioning & Rollback

+    kubectl: No concept of app versions.
+To rollback, you must manually reapply old YAML.

+    helm: Maintains release history.
+You can rollback easily.

+  - Configuration Management

+    kubectl: Hard to manage multiple environments (dev, staging, prod) — you often duplicate YAMLs.

+    helm: One chart → multiple environments via different values.yaml.

+  - App Lifecycle Management

+    kubectl: Limited to create/update/delete resources.

+    helm: Full lifecycle (install, upgrade, rollback, uninstall) in a structured, predictable way.

+  - Community & Prebuilt Charts

+    kubectl: We must write every YAML ourself.

+    helm: Thousands of ready-to-use charts (e.g., MySQL, Redis, Prometheus).
+Saves tons of time.